Painter-Pilgrim in Search of What Is Essential

 the island of Mallorca, where I lived with a Kurdish yogi and deepened my meditation practice

-Paris, where I’ve now lived a total of four years and continue to root myself in the life of a working artist
+Paris, where I have now lived a total of four years and continue to root myself in the daily life of a working artist

-I recently completed a solo exhibition with Galerie Elhabibi and continue to follow the thread of my creative pilgrimage — painting, writing, and listening for what is essential.
+I recently completed a solo exhibition with Galerie Elhabibi and continue to follow the thread of my creative life through painting, writing, and listening for what is essential.

 You are welcome here.